-- product type: Fitch increases default probability assumptions by 0%-10% for the index volatility experienced by variable-rate mortgage holders - repayment type: Fitch will increase base default rates by 5%-10% for loans to be paid by cuota creciente, whereby the amortization of capital is always the same and the interest payment is increasing - Ioan purpose: Fitch believes that a finanially distressed borrower is more likely to default on a second home or investment property than on a primary residence.
-Accordingly, Fitch will double the base default rates in both cases.
-If the purpose of the loan is not the acquisition of a property in Spain, Fitch will increase the default probability by 50%-100% - borrower profile: Fitch increases default probability on loans to self-employed borrowers by 33%-50% to account for their lack of fixed annual salary. - arrears status: when rating portfolios combining current and arrears mortgages, Fitch increases base default rates for mortgages in arrears by 1-30, 31-60, and 61-90 days by 10%, 35% and 70% respectively, and mortgages over 91 days in arrears (non-performing status) by 100% - underwriting quality: Fitch's review and analysis of the origination process determines whether Fitch decreases default rates by up to 25% or increases them by 0%-200%.
+- Product Type: Fitch increases default probability assumptions by 0%-10% for the index volatility experienced by variable-rate mortgage holders. - Repayment Type: Fitch will increase base default rates by 5%-10% for loans to be paid by cuota creciente, whereby the amortisation of capital is always the same and the interest payment is increasing. - Loan Purpose: Fitch believes that a finanially distressed borrower is more likely to default on a second home or investment property than on a primary residence.
+Accordingly, the agency will double the base default rates in both cases.
+If the purpose of the loan is not the acquisition of a property in Spain, Fitch will increase the default probability by 50%-100%. - Borrower Profile: Fitch increases default probability on loans to self-employed borrowers by 33%-50% to account for their lack of a fixed annual salary. - Arrears Status: when rating portfolios combining current and arrears mortgages, Fitch increases base default rates for mortgages in arrears by 1-30, 31-60, and 61-90 days by 10%, 35% and 70% respectively, and mortgages over 91 days in arrears (non-performing status) by 100%. - Underwriting Quality: Fitch's review and analysis of the origination process determines whether Fitch decreases default rates by up to 25% or increases them by 0%-200%.